iOS18Update/Jailbreak/README.md

 ## How to Jailbreak iOS 18 Versions on iPhones, iPads, and iPod Touch Devices

-### Just Released Solution - Using the HackSnow Semi-Jailbreak Tool
+### Just Released Solution - Via HackSnow Semi-Jailbreak Tool

 ![ios18 cydia](https://github.com/iOS18Update/Online-Jailbreak/assets/166092918/f99c7aec-4a4b-40f0-bc32-666d0949dcee)

 Hacksnow is the currently fresh **iOS 18 jailbreak without computer** solution.
-After the jailbreak process, you can seamlessly choose Cydia 2, Sileo, and Cydia Dark versions.
+After the jailbreak process, you can seamlessly choose Cydia 2, Sileo, and Cydia Dark package installers.

-Most Apple users recommend this tool as a trusted iOS 18 jailbreak solution because it can be set up without changing your system root files.
+Most Apple users recommend this online tool as a trusted iOS 18 jailbreak solution because it can be set up without changing your system root files.
 This means there are **no issues with voiding your Apple warranty**.
 It's easy to set up, and you only need to use the Safari web browser.

 ### How To Setup / Install  Hacksnow for iOS 18 Beta - iOS 17 devices???